RobertHSchmidt/springframework/spring-projects/trunk/spring-webflow/spring-webflow/readme.txt

 1. INTRODUCTION

-Spring Web Flow (SWF) is a product of the Spring community focused on the definition and execution of UI flow within a web application.
+Spring Web Flow (SWF) is a product of the Spring community focused on the definition and execution of user interface (UI) flow within a web application.

-The system allows you to capture logical page flows as self-contained modules that are reusable in different situations.
-The system is ideal for web applications that guide the user through controlled navigations that drive business processes.
-These processes typically span HTTP requests and may be dynamic in nature.
+The system allows you to define a user's dialog with your application from self-contained modules called "flows" that are reusable in different situations.
+Flows are ideal for guiding users through controlled navigations that drive business processes.
+These processes typically span HTTP requests, have state, and may be dynamic in nature.

-SWF is a focused flow engine that integrates with existing frameworks like Spring MVC, Struts, and JSF, capable of capturing your application's page flow explicity in a declarative, reusable fashion.
-SWF is a very powerful framework based on a finite-state machine for the definition and execution of web conversations.
+SWF is a focused flow engine that integrates with existing frameworks like Spring MVC, Struts, and JSF, capable of capturing your application's control flow explicity in a declarative, reusable fashion.
+SWF is a very powerful framework based on a finite-state machine for the definition and execution of UI control flow.

 2. RELEASE INFO